 91-13 - Personal or Private Interest - Representation of Private Enterprise: State officers are prohibited from representing or otherwise assisting any private enterprise with respect to matters before the State.
 29 Del.
 C. § 5805(b)(2).
 A Public Service Commissioner requested a waiver from this restriction so he could represent his full-time employer, an insurance company, in matters before the Delaware Insurance Office.
 Waivers can be granted if the literal application of the prohibition in a particular case is not necessary to achieve the public purpose of the Code or would result in undue hardship to any State employee, officer or agency.
 29 Del.
 C. § 5807(a).
-The Commission granted a waiver because the Public Service Commission (PSC) did not regulate insurance companies; had no relationship with the Delaware Insurance Office; and membership on the PSC could not result in undue influence on the Insurance Office.
+The Commission granted a waiver because the Public Service Commission (PSC) did not regulate insurance companies; had no relationship with the Delaware Insurance Office.